Computer-assisted proofs for Lyapunov stability via Sums of Squares certificates and Constructive Analysis: Minlog system

-\end{enumerate} for any $e_1,e_2 \in (B \cap \mathbf{Q}^n )$ with monotone $\alpha_{g}$ and $\omega_{g}$. \end{defn} \begin{rem} The choice of the norm $\| \cdot \|$ influences the values of moduli $\alpha_g$ and $\omega_g$.
-Usually, one would prefer to use either $1$-norm or $\infty$-norm for computational purpose, since for rational vectors the values of the norm are also rationals, which is not the case, e.g., for the Euclidean norm. \end{rem} In summary, in this section we presented the most important concepts of the \texttt{Minlog} system and presented the formalization of constructive analysis in \texttt{Minlog} as well as the extension of the standard library which was necessary for our goal.
+In summary, in this section we presented the most important concepts of the \texttt{Minlog} system and presented the formalization of constructive analysis in \texttt{Minlog} as well as the extension of the standard library which was necessary for our goal.
 In the next section we provide the proof-theoretical verification of the SOS Lyapunov functions in our framework.